 Anyway, one day while I was looking on one of the popular Facebook pages one post really stood out to me.
 The post was from a guy in Pembrokeshire and he had put a fair few pictures of the bass he’d caught.
 I also see that he’d fished through the night, that caught my attention.

 The reason being that our water in the South East has to be pretty good for night fishing with lures.

 I could see in the pictures from the post that the bloke had used the same lure in every picture.
 It stood out like a sore thumb, shimmering in the headlight he was obviously wearing.

-I commentated on his post “Great stuff mate what lure is that”?
-To which he replied “it’s the Daiwa Shoreline Shiner R50+SSR” Boom!
+I commented on his post “Great stuff mate what lure is that”?
+To which he replied “It’s the Daiwa Shoreline Shiner R50+SSR” Boom!
 I ordered two straight away.

-Basically I had to re-tie the leada or point (depending on what you call it) but also had to refrain from shinning my light towards the water.
+Basically, I had to re-tie the leada or point (depending on what you call it) but also had to refrain from shining my light towards the water.
 Bassman is adamant about the light and giving away our location.
 Sometimes I’d feel like a commando rather than a lure fisherman.
 Oh well, I can’t complain his knowledge is priceless.